roobie/lute/README.md

 # lute

-> A Lua library that tries to fill the gaps.
+> A general Lua library.

-Some items here are from other repos - will make them submodules or something in the future.
+Some units here are verbatim copies from other repos - will make them submodules or something in the future (they might be licensed differently from this repo.
+See the files themselves for details).

 # General usage and information

-This library is intended to be used as a git submodule, so when using it in your projects you would go to your source folder and invoke git somewhat like this:
+This library is intended to be used as drop in Lua module, so when using it in your projects you would copy the `lute.lua` file into your project and then use it as such:

-`git submodule add https://github.com/roobie/lute lute`
+which will then allow you to

+`local lute = require('lute')`

 and then

-`git submodule --init --recursive`

-which will then allow you to

-`local MOD = require('lute.MOD')`
+`local MOD = lute.MOD -- where MOD is one of the separate modules in this project`

 In general, the modules follow the basic structure that they: